 the problem.
 Some homeowners are reluctant to discuss or admit

-their water problem, for fear that the publicity of an actual or
+their water problem, for fear that the adverse publicity of an actual or

-even a perceived problem would reduce the value of their
+even perceived problem, would reduce the value of their

 seek professional assistance in assessing the source and extent